adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/02-http/06-form-submissions.md

 ![](https://res.cloudinary.com/adonis-js/image/upload/q_100/v1582289924/adonisjs.com/form-validation-basics_af9pse.gif)

 ### Retaining Form Input Values
 Currently, after the validation failure, the form inputs losses their old values and the user will have to fill the form again.
-However, you can prevent this behavior by reading the input values from the `flashMessages` global object.
+However, you can prevent this behavior by also reading the input values from the `flashMessages` global object.

 ```html{13,23}
 <!DOCTYPE html>